Flat Iron Square Six Nations

 Advertising

-The Six Nations rugby tournament is back for 2024, taking over pubs, beer gardens and outdoor screens across London most weekends up until Saturday March 16.
+The Six Nations rugby tournament is back for 2025, taking over boozers, beer gardens and outdoor screens across London most weekends up until Saturday March 15.

 Where to watch the Six Nations in London

-At 26,000 square feet, Walthamstow’s Big Penny Social is apparently the biggest beer hall in the UK, which makes it an excellent pick if you’re after a lively atmosphere.
-It’ll be showing Six Nations matches on two large projectors and loads of smaller individual screens, while there are 20 taps of beer and a menu of small plates, pizzas and burgers to keep your belly filled.
+At 26,000 square feet, Walthamstow’s Big Penny Social is apparently the biggest beer hall in the UK, which makes it an excellent pick if you’re after a lively atmosphere – and ups your chances of getting a seat.
+It’ll be showing Six Nations matches on a huge HD screen, while there are 20 taps of beer and a menu of small plates, pizzas and burgers to keep your belly filled.

 Big Penny Social.
 Free, £10pp holding deposit per person for parties of more than 11.
 Booking recommended.